devopsgroup-io/vagrant-hostmanager/README.md

 Usage
 -----
-To update the `/etc/hosts` file on each active machine, run the following
+To update the `hosts` file on each active machine, run the following
 command:

     $ vagrant hostmanager